-Abnormal Sourdough Recipe
+Not My Regular Sourdough Recipe

 So, this isn’t my normal, fermented-for-at-least-6-hours, whole grain sourdough recipe.
-I have several of those:

-- Pitas – they make a great breakfast food, too, especially when stuffed with eggs and avocado
+Pitas – they make a great breakfast food, too, especially when stuffed with eggs and avocado

-- Sourdough Sweet Bread for any holiday
+Sourdough Sweet Bread for any holiday

-- Ebelskivers made with sourdough – like a donut hole!
+Ebelskivers made with sourdough – like a donut hole!

-- Even nut free sourdough crunch pancakes with a secret ingredient and delicious blueberry sauce
+Even nut free sourdough crunch pancakes with a secret ingredient and delicious blueberry sauce.

-This sourdough pumpkin recipe was concocted simply because I end up with extra sourdough starter all the time.
 This recipe calls for a mixture of gluten free (cassava) flour and wheat flour.
 When you add the sourdough starter and the other ingredients, you end up with a moist, rich and scrumptious biscuit.
-However, you can make this recipe entirely with gluten free flour – I recommend Bob’s 1-to-1 Gluten Free Flour.
-Unless you’re using an alternative flour like oat for your starter, these won’t be entirely gluten free, FYI.

 Sourdough Pumpkin Biscuits

 Combining cassava flour and wheat flour, this is a quick biscuit recipe.
 That means that the wheat flour won’t have time to ferment.
-I repeat, this recipe is not a fermenting recipe!
-This is a go-to recipe for when you’re overflowing with extra starter.

 Sourdough Pumpkin Biscuits